The dragon that ate the sun

 And other tales from Lower Casamance

-Stories that have been heard in their own language, selected from among the more than one hundred collected, edited and illustrated with images created by the same children who have told us the stories.
+These are stories that have been heard in their own language, selected from among the more than one hundred collected, edited and illustrated with images created by the same children who have told us the stories.

 This is a complete book, where word and image go hand in hand and take us through the world of the imagination of Lower Casamance.